 Atlanta has some pretty impressive pizza restaurants.
 Antico in Atlanta is a small, casual pizzeria serving super authentic Italian pizzas.
 Cooked in a wood-burning oven, the lovely, chewy crust has those delicate, browned dough bubbles that give the crust a lot more flavor.
 Several variations are on the menu, such as ones filled with spicy cured meats or veggies, but the Lasagna pizza, with vibrant crumbles of seasoned meat and ricotta cheese is a true gem unique to Antico.
 Topping substitutions aren’t really a thing here, and when you try a slice of any well-balanced pie, you’ll completely understand why.

 Picco in Boston takes two whole days to prep the crust for the brick oven.
-The dough is fermented which adds to its taste.
-Flambe sauteed onions, shallots, garlic, creme fraiche, bacon and gruyere come atop the Alsatian, what may be the most popular pick at Picco.
+The dough is fermented, which adds to its taste.
+Flambe sauteed onions, shallots, garlic, creme fraiche, bacon, and gruyere come atop the Alsatian, which may be the most popular pick at Picco.
 From the pizza to the salads, every dish is a beautiful work of art just popping with color and artisan ingredients.
 Even the ice cream is homemade.

 Serving up downright delicious pizza, Razza Pizza Artigianale is based in Jersey City, across from City Hall.
 This award-winning joint competes with the best of the best in New York City, standing out from the crowd with its attention to detail and pizza with a flavorful crumb and enticing toppings.
 This charming wood-fired pizza spot has a menu with sourced ingredients, from its heirloom tomatoes and wild yeast and flour for the dough to the mozzarella and ricotta.